mmcc007/todo/README.md

 For information on how to set-up a match private repo see: https://docs.fastlane.tools/actions/match

 This CICD does not need the `Matchfile` created during match setup.
-However, it can be created temporarily to run some match setup
+However, it can be created temporarily to run the match setup.
 1. Initialize match.
     It will ask for the location and write access to the remote private match repo.

     ````
     fastlane match init
     ````

 2. Create your provisioning profile and app.
     You will have to pick a unique name for the app for end users

     ````
     fastlane produce -u user@email.com -a com.mycompany.todo
     ````

-3. Sync the match repo with the app store
+3. Sync the match repo with the app store.

     ````
     fastlane match appstore